Julioalbornozv/Langton-Anthill/README.md

 Press Esc to quit the simulation, pressing the w and s  keys will adjust the number of iterations simulated per frame.
 The simulation can be stopped temporarily by reducing the speed to its minimum value.

+Colors used in a session will be saved in the save folder

 # Dependencies
 The program currently uses the following libraries: numpy, pygame, OpenGL.GL, OpenGL.GLU and win32api